About investing in a project

-The money lent to entrepreneurs via the Lendahand platform should be taken into account in box 3 for private investors.
+The money you invest via our platform should be taken into account in box 3 for private investors.

-For business accounts, the return on money lent is charged with company tax.
+For business accounts, the return is charged with company tax.

 What is the minimum and maximum amount I can invest at Lendahand?

 Yes.
-When creating an account with Lendahand, you can select either a 'private' or 'business' account.
+When creating an account, select either a 'private' or 'business' account.
 You will need to supply a (recent) Chambers of Commerce copy, the statutes of the company and IDs of shareholders with more than 25% stake.

-The legal terms for the loan are part of the terms and conditions.
-You will always get an e-mail with the confirmation of your loan.
-Besides that, you can download the obtained notes per project in My Lendahand.
+The legal terms for the investment are part of the terms and conditions.
+You will always get a confirmation email.
+Additionally, you will receive an email when the project is fully funded.
+You can also download the obtained notes per project in My Lendahand.